-- 10.1 Council delegates to the Authorized Person and the Approving Officer the authority to: - a) determine the extent of Works and Services required to be provided by a Developer subject to the limitations contained in section 506 of the Local Government Act; - establish the terms and conditions of any Servicing Agreement under section 6.0, determine the appropriate form and amount of security to be deposited, and execute the agreement on behalf of the District;

-- c) exempt a Parcel from the statutory minimum highway frontage of 10% of the perimeter of the Parcel; - d) require the provision of excess or extended services under section 507 of the Local Government Act and determine under section 508 of the Local Government Act the proportion of the cost of providing Works and Services that constitute an excess or extended service, identify benefiting lands, determine the amount of latecomer charges payable upon the development of benefiting lands, and prepare and execute a latecomer agreement; - e) establish the form of forms or plans to be submitted as part of an application for Development or Subdivision; - f) establish the terms of a park land agreement pursuant to section 510 of the Local Government Act; and - g) waive or reduce a charge under section 563 of the Local Government Act.
+- 10.1 Council delegates to the Authorized Person and the Approving Officer the authority to: - a) determine the extent of Works and Services required to be provided by a Developer subject to the limitations contained in section 506 of the Local Government Act; - b) establish the terms and conditions of any Servicing Agreement under section 6.0, determine the appropriate form and amount of security to be deposited, and execute the agreement on behalf of the District; and - c) establish the form of forms or plans to be submitted as part of an application for Development or Subdivision. - 10.2 Council delegates to the Authorized Person the authority to: - a) require the provision of excess or extended services under section 507 of the Local Government Act and determine under section 508 of the Local Government Act the proportion of the cost of providing Works and Services that constitute an excess or extended service, identify benefiting lands, determine the amount of latecomer charges payable upon the development of benefiting lands, and prepare and execute a latecomer agreement; - b) establish the terms of a park land agreement pursuant to section 510 of the Local Government Act; and - c) waive or reduce a charge under section 563 of the Local Government Act - 10.3 Council delegates to the Approving Officer the authority to exempt a Parcel from the statutory minimum highway frontage of 10% of the perimeter of the Parcel.